0

 • Connie’s drafting work includes:

-• Particulars of Claim, including: seeking damages for breach of contract and negligence; claiming breach of contract, misrepresentation and s1 of the DPA in respect of £500,000 of water ingress loss and damage; claiming against an architect for breach of contract and tortious obligations; and claiming on behalf of an insurer against a developer for defects in a housing development.
+• Particulars of Claim, including: seeking damages for breach of contract and negligence; misrepresentation; s1 of the DPA; claiming against an architect for breach of contract and tortious obligations; claiming on behalf of an insurer against a developer for defects in a housing development; and, in respect of adjudication enforcement.

 • Connie has provided advice on the following matters:

 • A procedural question concerning amended Particulars of Claim which were served without the requisite consent or permission.
-Following the advice, Connie drafted the relevant application to the court.
+Following the advice, Connie drafted and made the relevant application to the court.

 • The law of negligent misstatement.

-• Limitation and exclusion clauses, and the impact of the Unfair Contract Terms Act 1977.
+• Limitation, exclusion clauses, and the impact of the Unfair Contract Terms Act 1977.

 • The operation of the NEC 4 payment provisions and the possibility of challenging a final account.